willstepp/writings/joseph-the-son/jts-notes.md

 	Country Feast (Rich cinnamon apple pies)
 	Jacob is inspired to restore the old house they live in

 Work Day Two: The dead chickens are discovered.
 Jacob asks Joseph in secret to discover the culprit, with his brother.
 Joseph asks Jacob to dinner, on behalf of mother.
+“No work ethic, them boys.
+When you old like me you understand the value of work.
+Doing your part.”

+Look, you’ve done your part here, I guess.
+More than them other boys anyway.
+Find out what killed my chickens this morning.
+I’ll pay you well if you find out what killed them for me.
+Even more if you catch that sucker.”

+Joseph figured it was probably that old dog from the other day, but he didn’t say a word, and neither did Jacob.
+They just looked at one another with an understanding that made him uneasy.

+“Sure, I can do that.”

+“Get your sister to help you, even.”

+“Yeah.”

 Minister Jacob comes over for dinner.
 Argument with grandpa.
 There is no God.
 Drunk.